 Day 5: After a hearty breakfast, hike a section of the acclaimed Burr Trail.
 This trail was originally developed as a cattle trail and is now one of the most picturesque trails in Utah.
 Today's hiking options include one of the many stunning lower sections of the Waterpocket Fold, or a hike through one of the spectacular Escalante side canyons.
 After a long day of hiking you will celebrate the trip with dinner at the renowned and award winning Hell’s Backbone Grill.

 Day 6: Amidst the canyon, enjoy one last breakfast before returning to Salt Lake City.
-We will make a mid-morning stop at the Torrey Art Gallery before the trip ends in the early afternoon.
-Drop-offs can be made at the airport or back to the Little America Hotel.
+We will make a mid-morning stop at the Torrey Art Gallery before the trip ends in the early afternoon back at the Little America Hotel in Salt Lake City.

 A note about the itinerary: Our trips are real adventures in the outdoors.
 While we'll make every effort to follow the itinerary listed here, elements may change due to weather or reasons beyond our control.

 TERRAIN/ROUTE: Hiking routes will be primarily on established, yet rugged desert canyon trails.
 There are a wide variety of trails to choose from including relaxing strolls along smooth paths to strenuous hikes up steep inclines.
 Hikes may take you into narrow gorges, high top cliffs, under natural arches, and much more.

 TYPE OF TRAVEL/DISTANCE: Hikes range from 2-8 miles for an average of 4-5 hours of physical activity per day.
 You will carry a day pack with only what you will need during the day.
 No previous experience is needed to complete this trip; however, some trails are fairly steep and being relatively fit and enthusiastic is important.
 The group will travel in a 15-passenger van between destinations.